 Having trouble?
 See the Troubleshooting guide for solutions to issues with using Media Services.

 Code samples can be found on the Samples page.

-As a developer, you can use Media Services REST API or client libraries that allow you to interact with the REST API to easily create, manage, and maintain custom media workflows.
+As a developer, you can use client libraries for (.NET, Python, Node.js, Java, and Go) that allow you to interact with the REST API to easily create, manage, and maintain custom media workflows.
 The Media Services v3 API is based on the OpenAPI specification (formerly known as a Swagger).

-This article discusses rules that apply to entities and APIs when developing with Media Services v3.
+This article discusses rules that apply to entities and APIs when you develop with Media Services v3.

 Accessing the Azure Media Services API

 To be authorized to access Media Services resources and the Media Services API, you must first be authenticated.
 Media Services supports Azure Active Directory (Azure AD)-based authentication.
 Two common authentication options are: